-If I could hit rewind and go back in time (wouldn’t that be amazing!?) …one thing I’d make sure to do would be to visit my 13-year-old anemic self and teach her how to make this amazing herbal iron syrup (or “iron tonic”) to help manage my iron deficiency anemia!
+If I could hit rewind and go back in time (wouldn’t that be amazing!?) … I’d make sure to pay a visit to my younger self, and teach her how to make this amazing herbal iron syrup (or “iron tonic”) to help manage my iron deficiency anemia!

-I kid you not; herbal iron syrup has done wonders for me since I first learned about it via Ginger Webb, my primary herbalism teacher and founder of the Sacred Journey School of Herbalism, back in 2018.
+I kid you not; herbal iron syrup has done wonders for me since I first learned about it back in 2018 via Ginger Webb, my primary clinical herbalism teacher.

-After my own personal experiences with going on and off iron supplements for over a decade (and then transitioning to a diet which required more red meat than I would have liked, after going the holistic route to resolve digestive distress), since introducing this syrup into my life I’ve finally gotten to a point where I can maintain healthy iron levels while simultaneously being able to finally reduce my intake of red meat. #Winning!
+After my own personal experiences with going on and off iron supplements for over a decade (and then transitioning to a diet which required more red meat than I would have liked, after going the holistic nutrition route to resolve digestive distress), since introducing this syrup into my life I’ve finally gotten to a point where I can maintain healthy iron levels while simultaneously minimizing my intake of red meat.

 It’s relatively safe, easy, and inexpensive to make.

-You don’t need to be a “witch” or healer to make your own herbal iron syrup!
-(But if you are, more power to you!)
+You don’t need to be a “green witch” or a healer to make your own herbal iron syrup!

 It’s plant-based with a low carbon footprint.